Epic Meal Time: History

 The idea for Epic Meal Time was created when a friend filmed Morenstein eating a Wendy's hamburger that contained six beef patties and eighteen bacon strips to the theme song from The Terminator.
 They posted the footage on YouTube, where it gathered thousands of hits.

 It was from that video that the idea for the first episode of Epic Meal Time, titled "The Worst Pizza Ever!", came about.
 In the episode, which was filmed on July 9, 2010, Morenstein and his friend Alex Perrault drove around to various fast food restaurants in Montréal to purchase ingredients for said pizza.
 The two men purchased a box of KFC popcorn chicken, a Taco Bell Crunchwrap Supreme, a McDonald's Big Mac and Chicken McNuggets, a Wendy's Baconator and french fries, and an A&W Teen Burger (bacon cheeseburger) and onion rings.
 Using a plain cheese pizza they also purchased as a base, Morenstein and Perrault stacked the fast food items on top of and covered the entire dish in cheese, and placed it in an oven to melt the cheese and secure the fast food items to the pizza.
 The entire meal totaled 5,210 calories and 286 grams of fat.
 It was posted on YouTube on October 17, 2010.
 On October 17, 2011, one year after their first video, they re-made their first ever meal, but this time in a cake.
 On October 16, 2012, two years after their first video, they re-made their first ever meal, but this time as a deep dish pizza.

-Morenstein admits the show is "Jackass in the kitchen", and Epic Meal Times logo is closely modeled after the American stunt and prank show's own skull and crutches logo.
-An upside-down cooking pot rests on the skull, while the crutches have been replaced by crossed carving knives.
+Morenstein has described the show as "Jackass in the Kitchen".
+Epic Meal Time's skull and cookware logo pays homage to Jackass's skull and crutches logo.

 The group filmed a pilot for G4TV.
 They were formerly signed with Revision3, an Internet-based television network, before leaving the network in July 2012.